We thought Lonesome George was a sad case. But now, there's Romeo.

 Romeo is a Sehuencas water frog, and he is quite possibly the only member of his species alive today.
 Possibly.

-Researchers haven't given up hope and are using this Valentine's Day to tug on our heartstrings to help find Romeo a lover.
+Researchers haven't given up hope and are rallying together to help find Romeo a lover.

-In an odd-yet-perfect collaboration, Global Wildlife Conservation, Match — the world’s largest relationship company — and the Bolivian Amphibian Initiative have teamed up on a fundraising campaign to find a mate for Romeo.
-The goal is to get researchers in the field to find out if any other Sehuencas water frogs exist, and if any do, to find a potential mate.
+Back in February in an odd-yet-perfect collaboration, Global Wildlife Conservation, Match — the world’s largest relationship company — and the Bolivian Amphibian Initiative teamed up on a fundraising campaign to find a mate for Romeo.
+The goal was to get researchers in the field to find out if any other Sehuencas water frogs exist, and if any do, to find a potential mate.

-Romeo has his own dating profile on Match, and the campaign aims to raise $15,000 by Valentines Day, money that will be used to fund 10 field expeditions by the Bolivian Amphibian Initiative.
+Romeo has his own dating profile on Match, and the campaign aimed to raise $15,000 by Valentines Day, money that would be used to fund 10 field expeditions by the Bolivian Amphibian Initiative.
 From basic field equipment to transportation and guides, the funds will be essential in the search for individuals and to keep this species in existence.

 "When biologists collected Romeo 10 years ago, we knew the Sehuencas water frog, like other amphibians in Bolivia, was in trouble, but we had no idea we wouldn’t be able to find a single other individual in all this time," said Arturo Muñoz, founder of the Bolivian Amphibian Initiative and GWC associate conservation scientist.
 "Romeo started to call for a mate about a year after he was brought into captivity, but those calls have slowed in the last few years.
 We don’t want him to lose hope, and we continue to remain hopeful that others are out there so we can establish a conservation breeding program to save this species."